sematext/docs/docs/experience/on-page-transaction.md

   height=604
 />

-Specify Transaction name (name is important, it has to match name we will use on scripts side, see later), target time and description (optional), press save.
+Specify a Transaction `name`.
+Have in mind the name is important, it has to match the name you will use in the Real User Monitoring script.
+Also, add `target time` and `description` then press save.

 <img
   class="content-modal-image"